Inside: Learn what frugal decluttering is and how to practice it in your home.

 My tendency toward frugal decluttering is an aspect of why I focus on simplicity, not minimalism.
 Frugality is part of what keeps me from getting more extreme with simplifying.
-There are frugal declutterers who are minimalists.
-That just isn’t where I am in my journey.

 When you choose frugal decluttering, you don’t feel the need to get rid of all duplicates.
 You may keep a backup of certain items should something break or get ruined.